uviclibraries/rstudio/troubleshooting.md

 without noticing it.
 A good way to check is to always preview the objects you are using to make sure they are what you want them to be.
-For example, you can use `head()` to preview the first rows of a dataframe to amke sure they look like how they should, or even ask R what type of object it is with `class()`.
+For example, you can use `head()` to preview the first rows of a dataframe to make sure they look like how they should, or even ask R what type of object it is with `class()`.

 ### Not assigning objects

 You did not save an object that you wanted to save.
-This is very common at the beginning, when you are still not used that you need to assign data to an object using `<-` so that R can save the object in the workspace and use it later.
+This is very common at the beginning, when you are still not used to assigning data to objects using `<-` so that R can save the object in the workspace and use it later.

 For example, imagine you had this piece of code